Marlins vs. Nationals Player Props Betting Odds

-Player prop bet odds for Jorge Soler, Lane Thomas and others are listed when the Miami Marlins visit the Washington Nationals at Nationals Park on Friday at 7:05 PM ET.
+You can wager on player prop bet odds for Luis Arraez, Lane Thomas and other players on the Miami Marlins and Washington Nationals prior to their matchup at 4:05 PM ET on Saturday at Nationals Park.

 Bet on this matchup or its props with BetMGM!